vladikcomper/md-modules/utils/convsym/README.md

 This parser expects a listing file produced by the **ASM68K** assembler for input.

+> **Note**
+>
-**NOTICE**: In order for some macro-related parsing options to work correctly, `/m` argument should be used on the assembler side to properly expand macros in the listing file (please consult the assembler manual for more information).
+> In order for some macro-related parsing options to work correctly, `/m` argument should be used on the assembler side to properly expand macros in the listing file (please consult the assembler manual for more information).

 **Known issues**: